Safety and Security

 In compliance with the Department of Education, Marist College publishes an annual “Campus Security & Fire Safety Report”.
 This report also includes institutional policies related to campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, bias crimes, and other crimes.

-While we believe Marist is a safe campus, we continue to strive to make is even safer.
-The 2017 Campus Security & Fire Safety Report (published Fall 2018) is available online.
+While we believe Marist is a safe campus, we continue to strive to make it even safer.
+The Annual Security & Fire Safety Report (published Fall 2020) is available online.
 To receive a paper copy of the full report and crime statistics, contact the Safety & Security Office, Room 201 in Donnelly Hall or call 845-471-1822.